-- 5. What happens if a complaint is not resolved at the local level (LEA)? - 6.
-How can a complaint be filed with the Department? - 7.
+- 6. How can a complaint be filed with the Department? - 7.
 How will a complaint filed with the Department be investigated? - 8.
 How are complaints related to equitable services to nonpublic school children handled differently?

 Appeals

 - 9. How will appeals to the Department be investigated? - 10.
 What happens if the complaint is not resolved at the state level (the Department)?